spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/quantity-input/README.md

-Displays product quantity field with a label and, optionally, the update button for this field.
+Displays product quantity field with a label and, optionally, the Update button for this field.